ioncakephper/function-call-tree-vs-extension/CONTRIBUTING.md

-# Contributing to JS Starter Template
+# Contributing to Functions Call Tree VSC Extension

 ## Code of Conduct